omz/Pythonista-Issues/CONTRIBUTING.md

 * **Use clear and descriptive title** - title like "help system" is not helpful.
 * **Steps to reproduce** - Include all steps how to reproduce your issue.
 More details, faster resolution.
 Don't just say what you did, but explain how you did it (tapping on, hw keyboard, ...).
 * **Expected behavior** - If something doesn't work as expected, include what exactly should happen.
 * **Sample code** - Sample code demonstrating your issue is very helpful.
 If it's short, include it directly in the issue.
-Read [Quoting code](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code) to learn how to include code in the issue.
-[Gist](https://gist.github.com) is preferred in case your code is too long.
+Read [Quoting code][github-quoting-code] to learn how to include code in the issue.
+[Gist][github-gist] is preferred in case your code is too long.
 * **System information** - It's always good to attach system information.
 * **Ask yourself** - Is my description detailed enough that everyone understands what's my problem?